 Anyone can list titles.
 Here's what's actually behind mine.

 There's a difference between leading a marketing department and building a brand from the ground up with limited resources, no agency, and real accountability for results.
-I've done the latter — and produced 235% growth to show for it.
+I've done the latter — taking a regional pontoon boat manufacturer from $8 million in company value to $11.5 million at private sale, with 235% unit sales growth along the way.

 There's a difference between overseeing a sales team and personally recruiting visionaries who I led to develop territory, recruit dealers, and build the kind of trust-based relationships that survive market downturns.
 I've done that too — coast to coast.